IzioDev/rusty-kaspa/README.md

 The default branch of this repository is `master` and new contributions are constantly merged into it.
 For a stable branch corresponding to the latest stable release please pull and compile the `stable` branch.

+## Upgrading to Protocol v9 (relay capability)

+Protocol v9 introduces relay metadata (`services` bit 0 plus `relayPort`) on the wire and the accompanying AddressManager schema-v2 migration.
+Follow the [release notes](docs/RELEASE_NOTES_v9.md) for the mixed-version behavior, disk changes, and operator verification steps before rolling relays or private nodes.

 ## The Crescendo Hardfork

 The [Crescendo Hardfork](docs/crescendo-guide.md) took place on May 5, 2025, at approximately 15:00 UTC.
 The fork has transitioned the network from a blockrate of 1 BPS to that of 10 BPS, and incorporated several major KIPs.